mesosphere/dcos-docs-site/pages/1.12/deploying-services/multi-tenancy-primitives/index.md

 Weights refer to a mechanism for prioritising one role over another, to allow all tasks assigned to that role to receive more offers (resources) over other roles with a lower weight.
 This provides faster deployment time and scaling or replacing tasks.

 # Examples
-The concepts are best described based on two real-world scenarios of existing customer use cases.
+The concepts are described based on two real-world scenarios of existing customer use cases.

 ## Analytics platform with weighted Spark roles
 This example is based on an existing customer’s use case of an analytics pipeline.
-The primary workload is Spark, with three tiers of Spark jobs, tagged with roles; Low - 1, medium - 2, and high - 3, representing the priority, and weighted accordingly.
+The primary workload is Spark with three tiers of Spark jobs, tagged with roles; Low - 1, medium - 2, and high - 3, representing the priority and weights accordingly.

 In practise, the high role is allocated three times the fair share of offers (resources) than medium which will be provided twice the fair share of low.
 Alongside weights, the high priority Spark role is provided a quota of `x` CPU shares and `y` RAM.

 As Spark jobs are deployed, the high priority Spark jobs are prioritised to receive their offers over the medium and low jobs, ensuring they are deployed in a shorter period of time.
-Given the medium and low priority roles do not have a quota applied, medium roles will be provided offers sooner than low, but there is no quota for medium, so if medium requires `z` cores and `z` cores are not available, it will receive as many are available at that time.
+Given the medium and low priority roles do not have a quota applied, medium roles will be provided offers sooner than low, but there is no quota for medium, so if medium requires `z` cores and if they are not available, it will receive as many are available at that time.

 ## Jenkins in Marathon on Marathon
 In this example, the customer runs Jenkins (CI/CD pipeline) as a service, with hundreds of instances, one instance for each development team that requires a service run.